gillohner/pubky-iCalendar-research/prototype-implementation-scope.md

    - `Attendee`
    - `Alarm`

+   or create new `PubkyAppVCalendar` types (as in v1-separate-types)

 2. Update validation rules:
    - Allow jCal JSON in `content` for calendar kinds
    - Validate `parent` field for events (must point to calendar post)
    - No special validation for `X-PUBKY-ADMIN` (standard jCal extension property)

+   or create new validation rules for the new post kinds

 3. Build and test: